In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Dairy-Free, Mediterranean, Diabetes-Friendly, Lean & Clean, Paleo, Gluten-Free, Soy-Free, Carb-Conscious

 2 Servings, 360 Calories/Serving

 Love fresh oregano?
-Chef Jeremy Armstrong weaves it into this roasted Mediterranean fish three ways: in the onions, in the tapenade, and sprinkled on top.
+Chef Jeremy weaves it into this Mediterranean plate three ways: in the caramelized onions, in the fried shallot and olive tapenade, and sprinkled on top of the roasted fish.

 In your bag

 - Sunbasket Italian dressing (extra virgin olive oil - red wine vinegar - champagne vinegar - sun-dried tomatoes - garlic - dried oregano - Dijon mustard)

 - 2 tablespoons pitted Kalamata olives

 - Fish options:

 - 2 wild skinless sole fillets (about 5 ounces each)